synx-ai/oas3-mdx/readme.md

 convert('./example/petstore.json', './build');
 ```

+---

 ## Roadmap
-- Create a cli.js file to execute commands using yarn or npm ✅
+- [X] Create a cli.js file to execute commands using yarn or npm
-- Add more configurations (ie: custom templates)
+- [X] Add more configurations (ie: custom templates)
-- MDX templating support for platform that supports **React** components.
+- [ ] MDX templating support for platform that supports **React** components.

+---

 ## Contribute
 PR's are more than welcome and highly appreciated.